croquet/microverse/staging/docs/Tutorial.md

 `walk` - objects that the avatar can walk on top of

-`collide` - objects that the avatar can collide with

 `avatar` - contains the avatars in the world

 `portal` - this card is a portal into another world